- CRM/SFA/MA

 Reduced System Reliability:

 Inaccurate data diminishes trust both within and outside the organization.
-Business partners and customers expect accurate information, and inaccurate data can lead to a loss of trust.
+Business partners and customers expect accurate information, and inaccurate data can lead to a loss of credibility.
 Reduced reliability negatively impacts business performance and brand reputation.
 In terms of operational adoption, trust in information is the foundation of everything.
-A decline in reliability is a critical issue that could render the time and money invested in system implementation completely wasted.
+A decline in reliability is a critical issue that could render the time and money invested in system implementation entirely wasted.

 Lower Quality of Customer Support: